MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/install-service-scheduling-from-power-platform.md

 2. Under the list of application names, select **Dynamics 365 Service Scheduling**, and then select **Install**.

-3. Select the environment where you would like to install the latest app (the installation will start with the dev environment, then once the dev instance succeeds, it will change to test and then production.
+3. Select the environment where you would like to install the latest app (the installation will start with the dev environment.
+Once the dev instance succeeds, it will change to test and then production.

    ![Install Core Service Scheduling](media/install-service-scheduling.png "Select the environment where you want to install Core Service Scheduling")